sean-codes/sean-codes.github.io/_posts/2017-2-23-no-javascript-login-register-toggle-form-animation.md

 ---
 layout: post
-tags: [codepen, material, css, coding, nojs]
+tags: [codepen, material, css, coding, nojs, login, form]
 from:
 title: Toggle login and register form single page app animation, using only CSS
 type: Codepen daily 35
 ---

 This is a codepen of switching a login and register form with a animation where the first slides out maintaining the front position then forces a lower z-index to slide behind.
+Just vanilla CSS.
 These are my notes on the project:

 ## The basics
 To do this switch I'm using two divs and two radios.
 To start I set the divs with a min-height and max-width and `margin:auto`.
 I create two animations for `slideIn` and `slideOut`.